michelderu/upgrade-in-situ/README.md

 # Upgrade process "in-situ" for MarkLogic running in Docker container
 This upgrade process was documented and tested for a customer who wanted to upgrade from 8 to 9.
+First of all, make sure to log a ticket with support@marklogic.com to get the latest information on specifics for the versions.

-## Create a docker image based on 8.0-4.2
+## Prepare a docker image based on 8.0-4.2
+In this step we build an image that is comparable to the customer's image.

 Download the previous version from https://wiki.marklogic.com/display/PS/Previous+MarkLogic+Versions.

 ```sh